-COVID-19 health information
+COVID-19 health and vaccination information

 For health information call 13 HEALTH (13 43 25 84), or visit the Queensland Health website for information on COVID-19.

 A list of your nearest testing centres can be found here.

 For emotional support 24 hours a day, seven days a week, contact Beyond Blue on 1300 22 4636.